BobBoldin/splice_horizon/docs/episodes/ch07/draft.md

 "Bound," the Arbiter said.
 "We will mark those terms."

 He turned to the families.
 "We now address selection.
 Volunteer priority stands.
 The shortfall clause may only trigger if the target number cannot be met in the quarter and after Advocate review.
 Today we have three volunteers and two open slots.
-If volunteers remain short by the last week of the quarter, **one adult per household per year** may be called by lottery.
-The lottery is subject to medical screening, Advocate presence, and right of appeal."
+If volunteers remain short by the last week of the quarter, selection will proceed by Continuance Rotation under Section Fifteen of the Venture Bond.
+The rotation calls one adult per household per year from those with open medical service obligations.
+Minors are barred.
+A household may present a substitute volunteer of equal or closer indication.
+Hardship cases may seek relief through the Advocate panel.
+All selections require Tribunal consent, full medical screening, Advocate presence, and right of appeal."

 A woman with a woven scarf stepped forward with her partner.
 She held a slate with both hands and kept her chin level.
 "Maris Delane," she said.
 "I volunteer.
 I am mid-stage.
 I have read the packet twice."